COVID-19 pandemic leaves Germany's Africa policy in limbo | DW | 05.02.2021

 Germany's Africa policy was meant to promote investment and create prosperity for Africans.
 Then came COVID, and the economy plummeted.
 Now two key architects of the policy are leaving.

 German companies would not have been able to make many investment commitments anyway.
-"The corona pandemic is having a significant impact in Africa due to lockdowns in almost all countries and the consequences of the measures we have taken to combat the pandemic," says Günter Nooke, Chancellor Merkel's Africa representative.
+"The coronavirus pandemic is having a significant impact in Africa due to lockdowns in almost all countries and the consequences of the measures we have taken to combat the pandemic," said Günter Nooke, Merkel's Africa representative.

 "A real Africa year was planned for 2020.
-In this aspect, the slump [due to COVID-19] was dramatic," says Tilo Halaszovich, an economics professor at Jacobs University Bremen.
-Halaszovich conducted a study in which he spoke with 100 German companies that do business in Africa.
+In this respect, the slump [due to COVID-19] was dramatic," says Tilo Halaszovich, economics professor at Jacobs University Bremen.
+Halaszovich conducted a study of 100 German companies that do business in Africa.
 The result: 75% wanted to expand their business activities on the continent in 2020.
-But in the end, only 13% managed to expand due to the impact of the pandemic.
+But in the end, only 13% managed to due to the impact of the pandemic.

-Figures from the Deutsche Bundesbank also do not look well: German net direct investments in sub-Saharan Africa from January to September 2020 were €698 million ($840 million) — around €171 million less than in the same period in 2019.
+Figures from Germany's investment bank do not look good either: German net direct investments in sub-Saharan Africa from January to September 2020 were €698 million ($840 million) — around €171 million less than in the same period in 2019.

-Nevertheless, the federal government still wants to stick to its policy.
-"Concentrating on investments by private companies in Africa and on self-sustaining economic development remain the right thing to do, irrespective of the pandemic that comes our way or how strong this COVID-19 hits us," Nooke told DW.
+Nevertheless, the government wants to stick to its policy.
+"Concentrating on investments by private companies in Africa and on self-sustaining economic development remain the right thing to do, irrespective of the pandemic that comes our way," Nooke told DW.

-However, there is great uncertainty about how the Africa policy and programs will continue in the long term.
-General elections are due in September.
-Chancellor Angela Merkel and her development minister Gerd Müller, who are the two main architects of the new Africa policy, will leave their posts.
+But there is great uncertainty about how the Africa policy and programs will continue in the long term.
+General elections are due in September, and Merkel and her Development Minister Gerd Müller, the two main architects of the Africa policy, will leave their posts.

-But Merkel's Africa envoy Nooke has a strong conviction that Merkel's policy could stay.
-"The things that have been initiated, the changed thinking, the stronger focus on economic development, on private investments, on infrastructure expansion — that must and will not only depend on the chancellor or development minister Müller," Nooke said.
+But Nooke is convinced that Merkel's policy could stay in place under a new administration.
+"The things that have been initiated, the changed thinking, the stronger focus on economic development, on private investments, on infrastructure expansion — that must and will not only depend on the chancellor or Development Minister Müller," Nooke said.
 Most of the other key architects of Merkel's Africa policy in the ministries, business associations, and development organizations are likely to stay.

+It remains uncertain how much time and energy the German government will spend on Africa during an election year.

 For instance, the Compact program was limited to a few partner countries in Africa to fight inflation, corruption, and to reduce budget deficits: "It is important that the reform partnerships are strengthened and continued.
 Only through ongoing reforms will investors feel secure and investments will continue," Floyd said.